vvindetta/lucy_notes_daemon/README.md

 Your notes are just files.
 Use any editor you like.
 No editor plugins, accounts or clouds.

-Lucy monitors your note folders and, on file changes, runs modules on the file (formatter, sync, git, etc).
+Lucy daemon monitors your note folder.
+Every time you edit something, it runs modules on that file (formatter, sync, git, etc).
 Lucy can also read Unix-style flags written inside the note file and pass them to modules.

 ## How to use it